FixMyStreet Pro User Guide

 Further help

-• If you’re a member of council staff using FixMyStreet Pro, questions should be addressed to your Administrator.
+- If you’re a member of council staff using FixMyStreet Pro, questions should first be addressed to your Administrator.

-• For any technical problems and queries, Administrators may contact the FixMyStreet team by raising a ticket through their helpdesk system.
+- For any technical problems and queries, Administrators may contact the SocietyWorks team by raising a ticket through the helpdesk system.

 WasteWorks deep linking

-Residents will most likely be finding your WasteWorks service from your own website.
-That may be a generic waste services information page, or another landing page for search terms such as “report missed bin” or “green garden waste”.
+Residents will most likely be directed to your WasteWorks service from your own website, either from a generic waste services information page, or another landing page for search terms such as “report missed bin” or “green garden waste”.

-On a generic page, you can link directly to the WasteWorks front page with a normal link, or embed a WasteWorks search form into the page, taking the user straight to a “Your bin days” page.
+On a generic page about your waste services, you can link directly to the WasteWorks front page with a normal link, or embed a WasteWorks search form into the page, taking the user straight to a “Your bin days” page.

 Your website will have its own way of adding links.